erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

    Note: this step directs you to a url, which redirects to another url.
 [The auth token is a query param of the redirect url](https://askubuntu.com/questions/795703/chrome-remote-desktop-access-to-headless-ubuntu-server-16-04-machine#comment1587657_953269).
 6. Install the CRD extension on the chromebook and launch it.
 You should see your host listed in the "my computers" section.
 7. Click on your host and enter the access pin you defined

-## Source control

-Now I need a place to persist source code.
-Bitbucket provides free private repos.
-After generating an SSH key pair in Cloud 9's terminal and adding the public key to my Bitbucket account Git works as expected.
-Cloud9 automatically persists to EBS, so the key pair survives [hibernation](https://aws.amazon.com/cloud9/faqs/).

-To simplify SSH passphrase usage, I had to run `eval "$(ssh-agent)"` and then `ssh-add` after each restart.

 ## Development HTTP